kauandotnet/pdf-plus/CONTRIBUTING.md

-# Contributing to pdfnode
+# Contributing to pdf-plus

-Thank you for your interest in contributing to pdfnode!
+Thank you for your interest in contributing to pdf-plus!
 This document provides guidelines and information for contributors.

 ## Development Setup